Benny0323/Yolov5-based-well-detection/README.md

 python detect.py --save-txt --save-conf
 ```
 ## Training by yourself
-If you want to train our model by yourself, you can run the following command:
+If you want to train our model by yourself, you should firstly change the specify the location of your dataset in A30.yaml, then can run the following command:
 ```
 python train.py
 ```